-First, you will need to know the coil impedance.
-To measure it, set your multi-meter to "ohms", put one probe on the centre or common terminal, the other on the left or right coil terminal.
-Example you can try: Let's say you have a Peco PL-10 Point motor which will measure at about 4 ohms for each coil.
-If your power supply is 15 volts, it will need to deliver $15v/4\Omega$ (ohms) which is 3.75 amps!
+Firstly, you will need to know the coil impedance.
+To measure it, set your multimeter to "Ohms", put one probe on the centre or common terminal, the other on the left or right coil terminal.
+Example you can try: let's say you have a Peco PL-10 point motor which will measure at about 4 Ohms for each coil.
+If your power supply is 15V, it will need to deliver 15V divided by $4\Omega$ (Ohms) which is 3.75 Amps!

-Allowing a little for possible voltage drop over wire length & through solder joints, you will need a power supply capable of delivering a peak of 4 amps to reliably throw this point motor!
-Because voltage drop will be at its max at the very moment it draws maximum current, DO think about using big wire and a bigger supply to keep voltage drop minimal.
-Lowered voltage really compromises efficiency...
-So: look for 15 to 20 volts at 5 amps for a really solid point throw!
+Allowing a little for voltage drop over wire length and through solder joints, you will need a power supply campable of delivering a peak of 4 Amps to reliably throw this point motor!
+Because voltage drop will be at its maximum at the very moment it draws maximum current, do think about using big wire and a bigger supply to keep voltage drop minimal.
+Lowered voltage really compromises efficiency, so look for 15 to 20 Volts at 5 Amps for a really solid throw!

-I promised you I'd try to keep costs down so there IS a low cost option here: It is a Laptop power supply that delivers 4 to 5 amps at 18 volts DC.... (we show a top quality Lenovo/IBM supply here.
-It is very good value from DCCconcepts at \$49.95 (It sells at over \$100 from IBM resellers) Click the image for more information)
+I promised you I'd try to keep costs down, so there is a low cost option here: it's a laptop power supply that delivers 4 to 5 Amps at 18 Volts DC.

-However - there is another way: Add a CDU or "Capacitor discharge unit".
+However, there is another way.
+Add a CDU or "Capacitor Discharge Unit".
 This takes the supply voltage and stores it in a capacitor, releasing it instantly when needed to deliver a solid "kick" of power to change the solenoid.
-The usual way is to get a 15 to 20 AC power supply and connect it to a CDU which is a small electronic circuit... then connect that to the solenoids via your momentary switches.
+The usual way is to get a 15 to 20 Volt power supply and connect it to a CDU which is a small electronic circuit, then connect that to the solenoids via momentary switches.

-The best choice here is to use a DCCconcepts CDU-2.
-This unit is a very effective mains-powered unit with dual CDU's.
+A better choice here is to use a DCCconcepts CDU-2.
+This unit is a very effective mains-powered device with dual CDUs.
 It is very easy to wire and use.

-Because we have made an optimum match between power supply and CDU, we have been able to make its charge time (the time between changes) very short AND incorporate not one but TWO super-power CDU's into it.
-Each output has been tested with up to 12 Peco PL10 or Seep motors at one time, so it will always change your solenoids properly EVERY time.
+Because we have made an optimum match between power supply and CDU, we have been able to make its charge time (the time between changes) very short and incorporate not one but two super-power CDUs into it.
+Each output has been tested with up to 12 Peco PL10 or Seep motors at one time, so it will always change your solenoids properly every time.

-Digital technology gives both DC & DCC users another choice now... it saves \$\$ and makes wiring easier.
+Digital technology gives both DC and DCC users another choice now - it saves ££ and makes wiring easier.

-If you use the DCCconcepts AD-S2fx (2-output) or AD-S8fx (8-output) Accessory decoder, you can power a whole crossover from each output so its very economical & efficient.

-It can be powered by connecting it to a laptop or similar power supply @ 15~20v DC (for DC modellers) or directly to the DCC power or Accessory bus (for DCC modellers).

-These accessory decoders work with either momentary switches or Digital control, and have the added benefit that they will also switch frog polarity and provide outputs for con-
+If you use the DCCconcepts ADS-2sx (2-output) (shown here) or the ADS-4sx (4 output) accessory decoder, you can power a whole crossover from each output, so it's very economical and efficient.
+It can be powered by connecting it to a laptop or similar power supply at 15 - 18 Volts DC (for DC modellers) or directly to the DCC power or accessory bus (for DCC modellers).
+These accessory decoders work with either momentary switches or digital control, and have the added benefit that they will also switch frog polarity and provide outputs for LEDs or I/O controls.

-For a Stall type motor:
+For a stall-type motor:

-The process is very similar really, although the current needs will be much, much lower....
-Measure the impedance of the motor (across the two power connection terminals).
+The process is very similar really, although the current needs will be much, much lower - measure the impedance of the motor (across the two power connection terminals).

-For standard analog motors such as Cobalt classic or Cobalt Ω Omega, this will give you the "R" part of your ohms law calculation and it will be between 20 and 30mA, depending on the voltge you use for the power supply (recommended voltages are 9~12v for Cobalt Classic, 7~23v for Cobalt Ω Omega.
+For standard analog motors such as Cobalt $\Omega$ Omega, this will give you the "R" part of your Ohms law calculation and it will be between 20 and 30mA, depending on the voltage you use for the power supply (recommended voltages are $6\sim18V$ for Cobalt $\Omega$ Omega).